better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Can I use Radicle with multiple devices?

-Yes and no.

-There is no explicit support, but if you got started with the Radicle network using the CLI tooling, you can, in theory, use the same keyfile (`librad.key`) to authenticate the same Peer ID on multiple devices, which would allow you to push/pull code to the same project without having to manage multiple identities.
+We provide no official support or guides to do so, but you can, in theory, use the same keyfile (`librad.key`) to authenticate the same Peer ID on multiple devices.
+This would allow you to push/pull code to the same project without having to manage multiple identities.

 ## How do I make sure nobody else has my display name?

-You can't.... yet.
+User display names are non-unique, except when you link your your ENS name.

 ## What happens if I forget my passphrase?